 Now that you know how to turn off name and photo sharing in Messages on an iPhone 11, you will no longer see the prompt that asks you to share that information with contacts.

 If you elect to turn this setting back on in the future you will need to re-select your image.

-This sent as text message iPhone article can help to explain why some of the messages on your iPhone have a green bubble and some of them have a blue bubble.
+Our guide here about the sent as text message iPhone notification can help to explain why some of the messages on your iPhone have a green bubble and some of them have a blue bubble.

-If this setting is turned on there is also a toggle that lets you share this information with contacts automatically, or always ask you to share it.
+If this setting is turned on, there is also a toggle that lets you share this information with contacts automatically or always asks you to share it.